microsoftgraph/msgraph-training-powerautomate/tutorial/graph-explorer.md

       "body": {
         "error": {
           "code": "40004",
           "message": "The OAuth token provided does not have the necessary scopes to complete the request.
-Please make sure you are including one or more of the following scopes: Notes.ReadWrite.All,Notes.Read.All (you provided these scopes: Group.Read.All,Group.ReadWrite.All,User.Read,User.Read.All)", "innerError": {
+            Please make sure you are including one or more of the following scopes: Notes.ReadWrite.All, Notes.Read.All (you provided these scopes: Group.Read.All,Group.ReadWrite.All,User.Read,User.Read.All)",
+          "innerError": {
             "request-id": "92d50317-aa06-4bd7-b908-c85ee4eff0e9",
             "date": "2018-10-17T02:01:10"